Glory Days (Little Mix album)

 Glory Days is the fourth studio album by British girl group Little Mix, released on 18 November 2016 by Syco Music and Columbia Records.
-The group kept to their earlier pop, R&B and dance-pop sound for the album while experimenting more with different styles including tropical house, EDM, and 60s music.
-It was met with universal acclaim from critics, with lyrics that touch on sexuality, sexual relationships, female solitude, and various topics.
+When released it was met with acclaim from critics, with lyrics that addresses themes on sexuality, sexual relationships, female solitude, and other topics.
+Little Mix worked with various producers including MNEK, Freedo, Matt Rad, all of whom had worked with them on previous releases.